kerolloz/go-installer/README.md

 > **Note**
 > By default the script will create `.go` and `go` folders on your _HOME_ directory & add the needed variables to your _PATH_ variable.

-`$HOME/.go` is the location where Go will be installed to.
+`$HOME/.go` is where Go will be installed.
 `$HOME/go` is the default workspace.

-In order to install Go to other location or set custom workspace.
+In order to install Go to another location or set custom workspace.
 You can set environment variables GOROOT or GOPATH before installing (or uninstalling) Go.

 For example: